Yaws: Eradication

-A series of WHO yaws control efforts, which began shortly after creation of the WHO in 1948, succeeded in eradicating the disease locally from many countries, but have not lasted long enough to eradicate it globally.
-The Global Control of Treponematoses (TCP) programme by the WHO and the UNICEF launched in 1952 and continued until 1964.
+A series of WHO yaws control efforts, which began shortly after the creation of the WHO in 1948, succeeded in eradicating the disease locally from many countries, but have not lasted long enough to eradicate it globally.
+The Global Control of Treponematoses (TCP) programme by the WHO and the UNICEF was launched in 1952 and continued until 1964.
 A 1953 questionnaire-based estimate was that there were 50–150 million yaws cases in 90 countries.
 The global prevalence of yaws and the other endemic treponematoses, bejel and pinta, was reduced by the Global Control of Treponematoses (TCP) programme between 1952 and 1964 from about 50 million cases to about 2.5 million (a 95% reduction).
-However, "premature integration of yaws and other endemic treponematoses activities into weak primary health-care systems, and the dismantling of the vertical eradication programmes after 1964, led to the failure to finish with the remaining 5% of cases" and led to a resurgence of yaws in the 1970s, with the largest number of case found in the Western Africa region.
-Following the cessation of this program, resources, attention and commitment for yaws gradually disappeared and yaws remained at a low prevalence in parts of Asia, Africa, and the Americas with sporadic outbreaks.
+However, "premature integration of yaws and other endemic treponematoses activities into weak primary health-care systems, and the dismantling of the vertical eradication programmes after 1964, led to the failure to finish with the remaining 5% of cases" and also led to a resurgence of yaws in the 1970s, with the largest number of case found in the Western Africa region.
+Following the cessation of this program, resources, attention and commitment for yaws gradually disappeared, and yaws remained at a low prevalence in parts of Asia, Africa, and the Americas with sporadic outbreaks.
 With few cases, mainly affecting poor, remote communities with little access to treatment, yaws became poorly known, yaws knowledge and skills died out even among health professionals, and yaws eradication was not seen as a high priority.
-Although a single injection of long-acting penicillin or other beta lactam antibiotic cures the disease and is widely available and the disease highly localised, many eradication campaigns ended in complacency and neglect; even in areas where transmission was successfully interrupted, re-introduction from infected areas occurred.
-Yaws eradication remained a priority in south-east Asia.
+Although a single injection of long-acting penicillin or other beta-lactam antibiotic cures the disease and is widely available, and the disease is highly localised, many eradication campaigns ended in complacency and neglect; even in areas where transmission was successfully interrupted, re-introduction from infected areas occurred.
+Yaws eradication remained a priority in South-East Asia.
 In 1995, the WHO estimated 460,000 worldwide cases.

 In the Philippines, yaws stopped being listed as a notifiable disease in 1973; as of 2020, it is still present in the country.